hashicorp/vscode-terraform/README.md

 Intellisense, error checking and other language features are supported for Terraform v0.12 and greater.

-Syntax highlighting supports Terraform v1.0 and greater.
-Syntax support for v0.12 and v0.15 is on a best effort basis.
+Syntax highlighting targets Terraform v1.0 and greater.
+Highlighting 0.12-0.15 configuration is done on a best effort basis.

 ## Usage